Murdering Oscar (And Other Love Songs): Reception

-Different critics made different comparisons between the album and the work Hood did with the Drive-By Truckers: Ken Tucker wrote that "Where the music made by the Drive-By Truckers can expand to epic proportions without becoming overblown, Hood's solo songs are smaller scale, more intimate", while PopMatters Stuart Henderson wrote that "None of the songs here would be out of place on either of the last two Truckers albums", and that "[t]he sound, then, remains the same, but just a little less the same."
+Different critics made different comparisons between the album and the work Hood did with the Drive-By Truckers: Ken Tucker wrote, "Where the music made by the Drive-By Truckers can expand to epic proportions without becoming overblown, Hood's solo songs are smaller scale, more intimate."
+Stuart Henderson in PopMatters wrote "None of the songs here would be out of place on either of the last two Truckers albums,", and "The sound, then, remains the same, but just a little less the same."
 Henderson also argued that the music of Murdering Oscar discusses variations on the story of "the lonely, forgotten everyman", which he called one of Hood's favorite themes.
-Jesse Cataldo, writing in Slant, criticized the album for being far inferior to Hood's work with the Truckers, saying that on Murdering Oscar, "Hood falters, resulting in an uninterrupted stream of watery drivel that drifts by much too slowly."
+Jesse Cataldo, writing in Slant, criticized the album for being far inferior to Hood's work with the Truckers, saying that on Murdering Oscar "Hood falters, resulting in an uninterrupted stream of watery drivel that drifts by much too slowly".
 He attributed this in part to the absence of the Truckers' other songwriter, Mike Cooley.
-It was ranked 316th on the Village Voice's 2009 Pazz & Jop, 39th on Robert Christgau's 2009 "Dean's List", and was named the fifth best album of 2009 by Steven Hyden of the A.V.
+It was ranked 316th on the Village Voice's 2009 Pazz & Jop, 39th on Robert Christgau's 2009 "Dean's List", and was named the fifth best album of 2009 by Steven Hyden of The A.V.
 Club.
 It peaked at number 153 on the Billboard 200 on July 11, 2009.